 - Fresh Fruit — Most fruits have GL values between about 4–14.
 Fruit can be still be eaten when the rest of your diet is balanced, including stone fruits, apples, berries, cherries and citrus fruits.
 Fresh fruit is a better choice over fruit juices.
 Many people can tolerate having about 1–3 servings of fresh fruit daily, especially when they’re active.

 - Healthy Fats — All pure fats/oils have a zero GI and GL of zero since they contain no carbs.
-Good sources include virgin coconut oil, MCT oil, and extra virgin olive oil, along with sources that have slightly more carbs but are still good options like nuts and seeds (like almonds, chia, hemp and flax), and avocado.
+Good sources include virgin coconut oil, MCT oil, and extra virgin olive oil (all of which are also approved in a keto diet), along with sources that have slightly more carbs but are still good options like nuts and seeds (like almonds, chia, hemp and flax), and avocado.

 - Quality Protein — Animal proteins are also a zero GI/GL food group, containing very little or zero carbs.
 Choose wild fish, such as salmon, free-range eggs, grass-fed beef or lamb, raw dairy products (including yogurt, kefir or raw cheeses), cage-free eggs, and pasture-raised poultry.